Pan seared salmon, drizzled with a creamy pesto sauce and served with a side of crisped broccoli for a dreamy dinner in no time.

 - Preheat the oven to broil with a rack at the very top.
 If you know your oven broils very hot, as some do, lower the rack one notch.
 Line a baking tray with parchment paper.

 - Place the sunflower seeds, basil leaves, dill, olive oil, lemon juice, green onion and garlic in a small blender. ( A Magic Bullet works great.)
 Blend until everything is smooth and creamy.
-Pour the pesto into a small bow and stir though the mayo.
+Pour the pesto into a small bowl and stir in the mayo.
 Season to taste with sea salt.
-If you'd like you can think the pesto with a little water to make it more drizzle-able.
+If you'd like you can thinken the pesto with a little water to make it more drizzle-able.

 - Lay the broccoli on the prepared baking sheet.
 Drizzle with the oil and sprinkle over the sea salt and put it in your oven on the top rack.
 Let it roast for 10 minutes, or until it is dark and crispy.
 It will smell like it is burning a little, this is ok!